pooyaX14/e-commerce/README.md

-# e-commerce webiste using PHP and MySQL
+# e-commerce website using PHP and MySQL